Damage prediction in ships and offshore structures

 The purpose of this PhD study is to develop numerical methods to predict and simulate damage process in ships and offshore structures in a realistic way.
 As part of the ongoing thesis, novel PD models for beam and shell structures are developed by PhD student Cong Tien Nguyen and Dr. Selda Oterkus.
 They also demonstrated the capability of their PD beam model by predicting damages for an offshore structure.
 As a next step, they are using ARCHIE-WeST facilities to predict damages in ship structures by using their developed PD models.

-For more information contact: Selda Oterkus (firstname.lastname@example.org), Vice Director at Peridynamic Research Centre at the Department of Naval Architecture Marine & Ocean Engineering University of Strathclyde.
+For more information contact: Dr Selda Oterkus (email@example.com), Senior Lecturer at the Department of Naval Architecture Marine & Ocean Engineering at the University of Strathclyde .

 For a list of the research areas in which ARCHIE-WeSt users are active please click here.